NPM Modules Managing

 Doctor

-installation has what it needs to manage our javascript packages.
+Checks our environment so that our npm installation has what it needs to manage our javascript packages.

 npm doctor